ekandreas/bladerunner/readme.md

 	return 644;
 });
 ```
-If you don't want Bladerunner to check for permissions then set the return to null, eg:
+If you don't want Bladerunner to check for permissions form cache folder then set the return to null, eg:
 ```php
 add_filter('bladerunner/cache/permission', '__return_null');
 ```